top of page

 What to Expect

 - After an initial consultation to determine if my services are a good match for you, I will send several forms for you to complete in advance of our first session (treatment consent form, new client background form, and, if desired, a release form that allows me to speak with another healthcare provider, teacher, etc. of your choosing).
-Please note that I am only providing Telehealth; I am not providing "in person" services at this time.